TotallyInformation/node-red-contrib-uibuilder/docs/roadmap.md

   * CHANGE CONTEXT VAR HANDLING TO DEAL WITH ASYNC

 ### Extensions to the `uib-element` node
-  * Add input to allow restriction by pageName/clientId/tabId

-  * Add individual class handling to _ui processing. [ref](https://developer.mozilla.org/en-US/docs/Web/API/Element/classList).
-  * New type "Clone" - use a template or other element already in the HTML and copy it to a new position in the DOM.
-Applies attribs/slot changes if specified.
-Templates themselves are invisible.
   * "Text Box" type - allow msg.payload to be an array with each entry being a new para.
-  * Consider making the main input selectable (e.g. not just msg.payload)
   * Disable or hide inputs when unused for a specific type.
   * As more element types are added, group into types: main, add, form, etc
   * ?
 Have JSON input msg templates for each type with links to copy to clipboard ?